Myth: The Fallen Lords: Plot

 The game begins seventeen years after Balor crossed the Cloudspine, with the forces of Light losing the war badly.
 They are led by "The Nine", a group of avatara, chief amongst whom is Alric.
 The story is told through the journal entries of a soldier in "The Legion", an elite unit in the army.
 As the game begins, a berserk runs into the camp of The Nine, and gives them an urn.
 They extract a severed head, which opens its eyes.

 The game then cuts to The Legion as they head to the city of Madrigal, headquarters of The Nine, which is under siege by Shiver (one of the Fallen), with the army planning to attack her from behind.
 The plan works, and after four days, the siege is lifted.
 Of particular significance is that Rabican (one of The Nine) kills Shiver in a "dream duel".
 Rabican had been advised by the Head, who claims to be an ancient enemy of Balor, that Shiver's one real weakness was her vanity, and his victory represents the first time one of the Fallen has been defeated.
 After this a detachment of the Legion is sent to the ruins of Covenant, a major city destroyed in the earlier years of the war, to find the Total Codex.
-The Total Codex is ancient book that reputedly has the past, present, and future written within its pages.
+The Total Codex is an ancient book that reputedly has the past, present, and future written within its pages.
 The Legion successfully retrieves the codex while skirmishing with the Fallen Lord known as the Watcher.
 During this time Alric, an Avatara of the Nine, is sent east with an army on the advice of the head to recover another magical artifact.
 The Legion then meet with Maeldun (one of The Nine) in the city of Scales, where they learn Rabican's army is heading to block Seven Gates and Bagrada, two of the passes through the Cloudspine Mountains, so as to prevent The Deceiver (one of the Fallen) crossing west prior to winter.
 Rabican holds Seven Gates, and The Legion hold Bagrada, but their victory is tempered by the fact that The Watcher (another of the Fallen) remains behind their lines, and Alric and his army are trapped beyond the Cloudspine.